Production Processes

 Bauteile im Kunststofftray

-Roll-fed thermoforming offers the fastest cycle times in plastic thermoforming, making it ideal for high-volume production and cost-effective products.
+Film thermoforming has the fastest cycle times in the plastic thermoforming process and is therefore ideal for high quantities and cost-effective products.

-Roll-fed thermoforming machines are often fully automated, from material feeding to stacking finished parts.
-This ensures high repeatability in product quality.
-Adjustable preheating and pre-stretching processes further optimize the results.
+Roll-to-roll machines are often fully automated, from the feeding of the material to the stacking of the finished thermoformed parts.
+Film thermoforming therefore allows for a high degree of reproducibility in product quality.
+Modularly adjustable preheating and pre-stretching processes optimize this.

 How does the thermoforming of plastic film work?